Ipoh railway station

-The Ipoh railway station is a Malaysian train station located on the heart of and named after the capital city of Ipoh, Perak.
-It serves as the main railway terminal for the state under Keretapi Tanah Melayu offering KTM ETS services, as well as handling freight trains.
-Although there are nine tracks, only four are electrified and three of the electrified tracks are used for the ETS service.
-The remaining six other tracks are used for freight trains.
+The Ipoh railway station is a Malaysian train station located in the heart of and named after Ipoh, the capital city of the state of Perak.
+It serves as the main railway terminal for the state.
+Operated by Keretapi Tanah Melayu (KTM), the station is served by several KTM ETS services, and is the southern terminus of the KTM Komuter Northern Sector's Butterworth-Ipoh Line.
+The station also handles freight trains.
+Although there are nine tracks, only four are electrified and only three of the electrified tracks are used for ETS and Komuter services.
+The remaining six tracks are used by freight trains.